 On the river, this is a very easy value bet with a hand like JT, because any hand the BB continues with is behind our hand (or chops with us).
 But what about if we hold AA, QJ, or JJ?
 Then we have to think about the range of hands that would give our bet action, and compare that against our actual hand.

 If you want even more information on this, there is an entire chapter in my book UNFOLDING POKER titled “When Do I Hold Or Fold An Overpair?”
 This chapter delves into classifying your hand (as either valuable enough to continue OR weak enough to justify folding) and will help you craft lines when your monsters face aggression.
-Pick up UNFOLDING POKER today and see the overpair blueprint (along with other answers to questions players just like you are curious about.
+Pick up UNFOLDING POKER today and see the overpair blueprint (along with other answers to questions players just like you have).

 Value Bet Considerations